scGetStuff/top-js-cv/README.md

     ```

 # TODO:
-- add file for utility styles used across components; to avoid global
 - default page to edit, add dummy data button to set a bunch of default crap for testing
 - Edit button should toggle read only view
     - look into https://reactjs.org/docs/context.html for global flag